fostroll/mordl/doc/README_FEATS.md

 ### Evaluation<a name="eval"></a>

-When the training is done, you may evaluate prediction quality using the test or the development test corpora:
+When the training is done, you may evaluate the model quality using the test or the development test corpora:
 ```python
 tagger.evaluate(gold, test=None, feats=None, label=None,
                 batch_size=BATCH_SIZE, split=None, clone_ds=False,